boytpcm123/gitlab-ci-fastlane/README.md

 gem "fastlane"
 ```

-### Creating a simple `.gitlab-ci.yml` file to trigger fastlane
+### Creating a simple `.gitlab-ci.yml` file to trigger Fastlane

 > **Note:** `.gitlab-ci.yml` is a [YAML](https://en.wikipedia.org/wiki/YAML) file so you have to pay extra attention to indentation.
 Always use spaces, not tabs.

 You need to create a file named `.gitlab-ci.yml` in the root directory of your repository.
-Below is an example for current tutorial:
+Below is an example of the current tutorial:

 ```
 stages: